doocs/leetcode/solution/3200-3299/3262.Find Overlapping Shifts/README_EN.md

 <!-- solution:start -->

-### Solution 1: Self-Join + Group Count
+### Solution 1: Self-Join + Group Counting

-We start by using a self-join to join the `EmployeeShifts` table with itself.
-The join condition ensures that only shifts of the same employee are compared, and checks if there is any overlap between the shifts.
+We first use a self-join to connect the `EmployeeShifts` table to itself.
+The join condition ensures that we only compare shifts belonging to the same employee and check if there is any overlap between shifts.

-1. `t1.start_time < t2.end_time`: Ensures that the start time of the first shift is earlier than the end time of the second shift.
+1. `t1.start_time < t2.start_time`: Ensures that the start time of the first shift is earlier than the start time of the second shift.
 2. `t1.end_time > t2.start_time`: Ensures that the end time of the first shift is later than the start time of the second shift.
-3. `t1.start_time != t2.start_time`: Avoids comparing a shift with itself.

 Next, we group the data by `employee_id` and count the number of overlapping shifts for each employee.
-We divide the count by 2 because each overlap is counted twice in the self-join.

-Finally, we filter out employees with an overlapping shift count greater than 0 and sort the results in ascending order by `employee_id`.
+Finally, we filter out employees with overlapping shift counts greater than $0$ and sort the results in ascending order by `employee_id`.

 <!-- tabs:start -->